 Our Team's Approach to GDPR

-We’re building and refining tools within the Uberflip platform that make it easy for marketers to stay GDPR compliant.
+We’ve built and refined tools within the Uberflip platform that make it easy for marketers to stay GDPR compliant.

 How Our Platform Is Changing to Become GDPR Compliant

 As a company that touches personal data, we see GDPR as an opportunity to better personalize your marketing.
-We’re building the following features to make compliance more natural to your user flows.
+We’ve built the following features to make compliance more natural to your user flows.

 - Conditional CTA fields